 Foundations, governments, and other potential donors rely on this information to learn about your charity’s programs and how to contact you.

 Every charity must file a complete information return, including Form T3010-1, Registered Charity Information Return, and financial statements, no later than six months after the end of its fiscal period.
-If your charity has a fiscal period that ended December 31, 2011, and you have not received your information return package, contact Client Services.
+If your charity has a fiscal period that ended December 31, 2011, and you have not received your information return package, Contact the Charities Directorate.

 Don’t forget to send us your BIS as part of your completed information return.
 For more information about the BIS and completing your return, go to Annual information return (T3010).

 Thanks to the feedback received from donors and registered charities, we have revised How to donate wisely, (Leaflet RC4407).

 This free leaflet now contains tax tips and information about:

 - the Canada Revenue Agency’s role in regulating charities; and